fabrylab/pyTFM/docs/tutorial.rst

 Make sure your database didn't contain any masks that you dont't want to delete.
 If you just opend the databse from new images, you can press OK.
 The path to the images that are sorted into the databse, the type of the images (layer) and the field of view of the images (frame) are printed to the console.
 Make sure all images are sorted correctly.
-The program generates a clickpoints database and sorts images into layers and frames.
+The program has now generated a clickpoints database and sorts images into layers and frames.
 Your clickpoints window updates automatically.

 ..
 TODO: mention correct Drift